Survey of Service Industries: Newspaper Publishers (NEWS)

 The sampling unit is the enterprise, as defined on the Business Register.

-Prior to the selection of a random sample, enterprises are classified into homogeneous groups (i.e., groups with the same NAICS codes and same geography) based on the characteristics of their establishments.
-Then, each group is divided into sub-groups (i.e. small, medium, large) called strata based on the annual revenue of the enterprise.
+Prior to the selection of a random sample, enterprises are classified into homogeneous groups (i.e., groups with the same North American Industry Classification System codes and same geography) based on the characteristics of their establishments.
+Then, each group is divided into sub-groups (i.e. small, medium or large) called strata based on the annual revenue of the enterprise.

 SAMPLING AND SUB-SAMPLING

 Following stratification, a sample, of a predetermined size, is allocated into each stratum, with the objective of optimizing the overall quality of the survey while respecting the available resources.
 The sample allocation can result in two kinds of strata: take-all strata where all units are sampled with certainty, and take-some strata where a sample of units are randomly selected.

 The total sample size for this survey is approximately 115 enterprises.

 Data collection for this reference period: 2021-03-10 to 2021-09-29

 Data are collected directly from survey respondents and extracted from administrative files.